Stay Connected

 Building Trust Through Land Restoration

 Farmers in Thailand are using smart techniques to protect their land from drought, soil erosion, and wildfires.
 This has not only restored the environment but also improved relationships with local forestry authorities.
-Responsible land care is rebuilding trust and strengthening communities.
+Responsible land care is rebuilding trust and strengthening communities, along with helping secure land rights and more secure residencies for farmers.
 Healing the land means healing relationships.

 Expand the Work in Thailand